 ICOs are – as a collective – double-edged swords.
 This is because they have the highest potential for astronomic returns and the greatest cryptocurrency profitability, but also conversely the highest potential of being a fraud and resulting in major losses.
 One must be very careful when handling a double-edged sword so that one does not cause damage to oneself.
-This guide will explain to you what ICOs are, how to evaluate them and what to think about when making ICOs part of your cryptocurrency investment strategy.
+This guide on investing in ICOs will explain to you what ICOs are, how to evaluate them and what to think about when making ICOs part of your cryptocurrency investment strategy.

 What is it?